Near-Horizon Geometry and the Entropy of a Minimally Coupled Scalar Field in the Kerr Black Hole: Entropy of a Thin Shell of Scalar Field in the Kerr Black Hole

 \ba {\pi}{\beta} F' & = & - {{\int_{-P_0}^{0}}{{{\beta}~dp}\over{[{\exp}{ \{ {\beta p \}} - 1]}}}} \\ \nonumber & ~ & {{\int_{r_+ + h}^{r_+ + d}}{dr} ~{\Big(}{{{r_+}^2 + a^2} \over \Delta(r)}{\Big)}} ~{\int_{0}^{L} dl} ~{\int_{-l}^{+l}dm} ~\Big \{ p^2 - {\eta_{lm}(p)}{\Delta(r) \over {({r_+}^2 + a^2)^2}} \Big \}^{1 \over 2} ~. \ea

-{The constraint given by Eq.(23) and $E \rightarrow \infty$ indicate that ${P_0} \rightarrow \infty$.
+{The constraint given by Eqn.(23) and $E \rightarrow \infty$ indicate that ${P_0} \rightarrow \infty$.
 Note that we always have $E \geq 0$.
 However, with $p$ being negative, the thermal factor becomes approximately $-1$ for all $p$ and the integral diverge badly.
 We can keep $P_0$ finite and take the limit ${P_0} \rightarrow \infty$ at the end.
 In this case the free energy becomes independent of the temperature and the entropy vanishes.
 This is not unexpected since for the superradiant modes, the stimulated emission dominates and the thermal radiation is not much significant.
-Thus we exclude the superradiant modes from our consideration and regard Eq.(35) to be the leading-order entropy of a minimally coupled scalar field confined in the near horizon region and in thermal equilibrium with the Kerr black hole.}
+Thus we exclude the superradiant modes from our consideration and regard Eqn.(35) to be the leading order entropy of a minimally coupled scalar field confined in the near horizon region and in thermal equilibrium with the Kerr black hole.}